2023 Most Popular Nursing Bachelor's Degree Schools in Indiana

 Check out the nursing bachelor's degree programs at these schools if you want to attend one of the most popular in Indiana.

-Our analysis found Indiana University - Purdue University - Indianapolis to be the most popular school for nursing students who want to pursue a bachelor’s degree in Indiana.
-IUPUI is a fairly large public school located in the city of Indianapolis.
+Our 2023 rankings named Indiana University - Purdue University - Indianapolis the most popular school in Indiana for nursing students working on their bachelor’s degree.
+IUPUI is a very large public school located in the city of Indianapolis.

 About 88% of the students majoring in nursing at the school are women while 12% are male.